What Distinguishes the Duke Math PhD Program?

 Our Professional Development Activities

-• The department's focus on Professional Development covers a range of topics, including: teaching (which begins with Math 771: Teaching College Mathematics, a course taken by all incoming graduate students), writing (e.g. research statements and grant proposals), speaking (e.g. seminar talks and job talks), internships, the job search and interview process.
+- The department's focus on Professional Development covers a range of topics, including: teaching (beginning with Math 772: Teaching College Mathematics I, taken by all incoming graduate students), writing (e.g. research statements and grant proposals), speaking (e.g. seminar talks and job talks), internships, the job search and interview process.
 The department is a member of The Erdos Institute, which helps math PhDs explore and prepare for careers beyond academia.
 Additional guidance on careers in business, industry and government is available though the BIG Math Network.

 These are some of the representative indicators of the engaging, expansive and stimulating nature of the mathematics community here, making the department a wonderful place to work, learn and begin developing your research program and mathematical career.